michaelschulte/BlindHaste/README.md

 Citation
 --------

-The connected paper is under review at PlosOne and can be cited as follows:
+The connected paper is under review at Plos One and can be cited as follows:

 De Bellis, E., Schulte-Mecklenbeck, M., Brucks, W., Herrmann, A., & Hertwig, R. (revise and resubmit).
 Blind haste: When light goes down, speeding goes up.
 Plos One.